Pairwise sequence alignment with block and character edit operations: Author contributions statement

 Several algorithms have also been proposed that calculate pairwise alignments of genomic sequences with rearrangement discovery support, such as Shuffle-LAGAN~\cite{Brudno2003}, Mauve~\cite{Darling2004}, and GR-Aligner~\cite{Chu2009} with some limitations.
 For example, neither Shuffle-LAGAN nor Mauve report detailed alignments with complete information on rearrangement breakpoints and can find only block copies, block moves, and block reversals.
 On the other hand, GR-Aligner can report the alignments with rearrangements, but it focuses only on simple block reversals and block moves, and it is no longer maintained.

+Extension of the block edit distance problem to discover genomic inversions was proposed~\cite{Hannenhalli1995}, and then generalized as the HP model for genomic rearrangements~\cite{Hannenhalli1995a}.
+Later, the double cut and join (DCJ) model was proposed as a general framework for rearrangements~\cite{Bergeron2006,Yancopoulos2005}.
+However, both HP and DCJ models require prior knowledge of conserved genomic markers, e.g., genes.
+Additionally, these markers have to be unique in each genome, which renders the models impractical due to the duplications in real genomic sequences.
+More recently, Bohnenkämper et al. introduced an exact algorithm to solve the genomic rearrangement problem with duplicated markers~\cite{Bohnenkaemper2020}.

-Here we introduce \algname (Sequence Alignment using Block Edits and Rearrangements), a pairwise sequence alignment algorithm under block edit distance models. \algname extends the models and algorithms provided by Lopresti \& Tomkins~\cite{Lopresti1997} to report the rearrangement breakpoints and single character changes.
-In this paper, we focus on genomic sequence alignments (i.e., using the DNA alphabet); however, our algorithms are not theoretically limited to a specific alphabet.
-As detailed in Section~\ref{sec:prelim}, our algorithms are based on a variant of the block edit distance model that allows for polynomial time solution~\cite{Lopresti1997}. \algname runs in $O(m^2\cdot n^2\cdot \ell_{\textit{range}} \cdot \ell_{\textit{max}})$ time, where $m,n$ are the sequence lengths, $\ell_{\textit{max}}$ is the maximum block size and $\ell_{\textit{range}}$ is the range of permitted block sizes (i.e., $\ell_{\textit{range}}=\ell_{\textit{max}}-\ell_{\textit{min}}+1$).
-However, we also propose improvements to reduce the run time to $O(m^2\cdot n\cdot \ell_{\textit{range}})$.
+Here, we introduce \algname (Sequence Alignment using Block Edits and Rearrangements), a pairwise sequence alignment algorithm under block edit distance models. \algname extends the models and algorithms provided by Lopresti \& Tomkins~\cite{Lopresti1997} to report the rearrangement breakpoints and single character changes.
+Furthermore, unlike previous studies~\cite{Hannenhalli1995,Hannenhalli1995a,Bergeron2006,Yancopoulos2005,Bohnenkaemper2020}, \algname does not require a set of genomic markers and operates directly on sequences.
+This paper focuses on genomic sequence alignments (i.e., using the DNA alphabet); however, our algorithms are not theoretically limited to a specific alphabet.
+As detailed in Section~\ref{sec:prelim}, our algorithms are based on a variant of the block edit distance model that allows for polynomial time solution~\cite{Lopresti1997}. \algname runs in $O(m^2\cdot n\cdot \ell_{\textit{range}})$ time, where $m,n$ are the sequence lengths and $\ell_{\textit{range}}$ is the range of permitted block sizes (i.e., $\ell_{\textit{range}}=\ell_{\textit{max}}-\ell_{\textit{min}}+1$).